Jul 22, 2022

 ROBERT: So it's a now versus now thing.

-DAVID EAGLEMAN: And I think that's the only way we ever win these long-term battles is to give them some sort of emotional salience, some reason why they matter to us right now.
-Otherwise it'll never work.
+DAVID EAGLEMAN: And I think that's the only way we ever win these long term battles is give them some sort of emotional salience.
+Some reason why they matter to us right now, otherwise it will never work.

-JAD: And there are any number of ways of doing this.
+JAD: And there are a number of ways of doing this.
 Here is how Thomas Schelling did it.

 ROBERT: And he never—he never did?